Rawlinna Station: Description

 The station occupies an area of about 10117 km2 or 2.5 million acres in the remote south east of Western Australia, making it the largest sheep station in Australia.
 It is owned by the Jumbuck Pastoral Company.
-The station encompasses part of the Nullarbor Plain, so the geology changes from the red dirt of the goldfields to the plain's famous white limestone outcrops.
+The station is an amalgamation of the Pondana, Rawlinna and Vanesk leases.
+It encompasses part of the Nullarbor Plain, so the geology changes from the red dirt of the goldfields to the plain's famous white limestone outcrops.
 The vegetation changes from woodlands to the east to drought-resistant shrubs and grasses on the plain.

 Feral dogs are a problem for graziers on the Nullarbor, so a 3 m dog-proof fence was constructed with marsupial netting at the base; it is 370 km in length.
 A separate 900 km2 block adjoins the fence that is also dog proofed with a solar powered electric fence.
 Stock are watered from 37 bores in 87 main paddocks, along with other holding paddocks.
 Some of the bores are 140 m deep and are all powered by windmills.

 A homestead exists about 11 km south west of the railway siding.
 A huge shearing complex, known as the Depot Outstation, was built in the middle of the property in 1967.
 The outstation has a 16-stand shearing shed, an overseer's house, shearers' and station hands' accommodation, mess and kitchen facilities.

+The property is stocked with approximately 60,000 sheep, with wool being sent to Adelaide for testing and sale.
+The record number of sheep shorn at Rawlinna is 80,000.